Who Is Eligible?

 People with active, progressive and advanced diseases are eligible for hospice services.
 This includes diseases such as cancer, heart disease, neurological diseases and lung disease as well as other life-threatening illness, from which a patient will not recover.

-Hospice services include community support, in-patient care, day attendance, family care, counselling, complementary therapies, drop-in and outpatient services.
+Hospice services include community support, in-patient care, family care, counselling and bereavement services, complementary therapies, drop-in and out-patient services.